Click On Each Question To Find The Answer…

-Some evenings we can be found participating in special events such as the Carnival, a photo scavenger hunt, dance through the decades, or even the World Fair on International Day; however, most nights the stage is lit up by performances by our campers, staff and guest artists.
+Some evenings we can be found participating in special events such as the Carnival, a photo scavenger hunt, dance through the decades, or even the World Fair Campfire; however, most nights the stage is lit up by performances by our campers, staff, and guest artists.

 IS THRE A COUNSELOR IN TRAINING PROGRAM FOR OLDER CAMPERS?

 We offer a Counselor In Training Program that allows 4 or 8-week campers ages 16 and 17, or campers going into the 11th or 12th grade, to develop leadership experience, give back to the community, and learn basic counseling and teaching skills.
 CITs are still campers.
 Like other campers, CITs will live in a bunk, participate in majors, minors and camp events, but will also assume additional responsibilities, and earn a few special privileges and benefits.